Guidelines for Undergraduate Research Applications

-NOTE: If you are planning to request funds to travel out of the country, you will be required to enroll in Health Insurance with Center for International Education (CIE), for the time you are abroad.
+NOTE: If you are planning to request funds to travel out of the country, you will be required to enroll in Medical Insurance with Center for International Education (CIE), for the time you are abroad.
 ALL students who travel internationally for their research will work with UMW’s CIE and follow the steps for Research Abroad.
-Please contact CIE at email@example.com or 540.654.1434 for assistance.
+Please contact CIE at firstname.lastname@example.org or (540) 654-1434 for assistance.

 Finally, the faculty sponsor must provide a short “rationale statement” explaining why the student and the proposed project merit consideration for funding.

 Role of the Student: